nisiddharth/Blockchain-Voting-System/README.md

      ```
      git clone https://github.com/nisiddharth/Blockchain-Voting-System.git
      ```
-   * Open project folder in `NetBeans IDE 8.2`, configure library paths according to your system.
+   * Open project folder in `NetBeans IDE 8.2 or above`, configure library paths according to your system.
 All required libraries are present in `./required_jars` directory.
    * Build project and run `voting.system.ChairmanPanel` to start Election process, and `voting.voter.Vote` to Vote.
    * At end of Election, press 'End Election and view Result' button to view Results.